soufianesakhi/feedly-filtering-and-sorting/README.md

 ## Features

-- Filtering: Hide the articles that contain at least one of the filtering keywords.
+- Filtering: Hide the articles that contain at least one of the filtering keywords, duplicates or by reading time.
 - Restricting: Show only articles that contain at least one of the restricting keywords.
 - Advanced keyword matching: Specify areas to search, searching method (simple, pattern (RegExp), ...)
 - Multi level sorting: by popularity, by title, by source or by publish date.